HIA Netherlands Hosts Debate on the European Impact of Arab Change

 The debate and interview will be held in English and will take place on the April 28 at De Balie (Kleine Gartmanplantsoen 10 Amsterdam) at 20:00.
 Tickets are available through the De Balie website or HIA Senior Fellows may email email@example.com for tickets.

-Concert Commemorating the 70th Anniversary of the Liberation of Theresienstadt Concentration Camp
+Carnegie Hall Concert Commemorating 70th Anniversary of the Liberation of Theresienstadt Concentration Camp

-March 16, 2015 — Inspired by the ideals and aspirations of the international educational work of Humanity… Read more
+Inspired by the ideals and aspirations of the international educational work of Humanity in Action, the renowned violinist… Read more

-February 20, 2015—Humanity in Action announced today the names of the 24 recipients of the Diplomacy and Diversity… Read more
+April 20, 2015—Humanity in Action announced today the names of the 43 American recipients of 2015 Humanity in Action… Read more

 See all News & Events